plblum/jivs/docs/Jivs_API.md

 -   [`Validator class`](#validators-connecting-conditions-to-error-messages) – Handle the validation process of a single rule and deliver a list of issues found to the ValidationManager, where your UI elements can consume it.

 - [`ValidationServices class`](#validationservices) – Provides dependency injection and configuration through a variety of services and factories.
 This is where much of customization occurs.
 Here are several interfaces supported by ValidationServices which empower Jivs.
+    - `IDataTypeFormatter` – Two use cases:
+        + FieldValueHost can convert the native value into its text value when using `ValueHost.setValue()`.
-    - `IDataTypeFormatter` – Provides localized strings for the tokens within error messages.
+        + Provides localized strings for the tokens within error messages.
 For example, if validating a date against a range, your error message may look like this: "The value must be between {Minimum} and {Maximum}."
 With a Date-oriented DataTypeFormatter (supplied), those tokens will appear as localized date strings.
     - `IDataTypeConverter` – For these use cases:
         + Changing an object value into something as simple as a string or number for Conditions that compare values.
 The JavaScript Date object is a good example, as you should use its getTime() function for comparisons.
         + Changing a value to something else.
 Take the Date object again.
 Instead of working with its complete date and time, you may be interested only in the date, the time, or even parts like Month or Hours.